TheOracle2212/TheOracle2212.github.io/about.md

     </p>

     <p>

-      As a word of warning, this website will push your network speed.
+      As a word of warning, this website will push your device's network connection.
 While these are still slightly downsampled images I've post processed, I personally refuse to deliberately drop resolution and definition in the images for slightly faster loading times - I hope you understand.
     </p>
   </div>